ucan-wg/invocation/README.md

 ## 1.2 Public Resources

 A core part of UCAN's design is interacting with the wider, non-UCAN world.
 Many resources are open to anyone to access, such as unauthenticated web endpoints.
-Unlike UCAN-controlled resources, an invocation on public resources is both possible, and a hard required for initiating flow (e.g. sign up).
+Unlike UCAN-controlled resources, an invocation on public resources is both possible, and a hard requirement for initiating a flow (e.g. sign up).
 These cases typically involve a reference passed out of band (such as a web link).
 Due to [designation without authorization], knowing the URI of a public resource is often sufficient for interacting with it.
 In these cases, the Executor MAY accept Invocations without having a "closed-loop" proof chain, but this SHOULD NOT be the default behavior.

 ## 1.3 Promise Pipelining